chluebi/conundrum/site/content/posts/UnderstandingtheCRSMatrixformat.md

 - `col = [1]`
 - `row_ptr = [1]`

-The $2$ is in the third row, so we get
+The $2$ is in the third column, so we get
 - `val = [1, 2]`
 - `col = [1, 3]`
 - `row_ptr = [1]`